buptexplorers/OFB-VR/README.md

   'usernum' (calcTileMse.m Line 14; calcTileMseFlow.m Line 14) - A larger usernum leads to a more accurate calculation result, suggested range 10-48
   'frameBase' (calcTileMseFlow.m Line 15) - Change it according to the optical flow files, e.g. 20 if optical files generate from the 20th second

+#### 2)Tile Grouping
-Then run a C++ code to generate a versatile-size tiling scheme for videos.
+Run a C++ code to generate a versatile-size tiling scheme for videos.
+This process is similar to a 2-dimensions clustering.
 ```
 # run tiling script
 g++ tilingDP/main_ori.cpp -o temp